brooklabteam/mNGS-human-fever/README.md

 On CZID, there is also the option to download "Sample Metadata", which is user-uploaded metadata that has been uploaded with the sequences.
 Depending on who did the upload, however, these data are often incomplete.
 Here, we will supply our own metadata file instead.

-Next, if you want to download the pathogen hits associated with each sample, try selecting all the samples, then building a 'heatmap', then download the corresponding csv file from the heatmap.
+Also, on CZID, if you want to download the pathogen hits associated with each sample, try selecting all the samples, then building a 'heatmap', then download the corresponding csv file from the heatmap.
+You have the option to download the heatmap after filtering or before.
+There are a few subsets of these heatmaps that are referenced in the 'GCE_human_analyses.R' script.